Online Feedback Optimization over Networks: A Distributed Model-free Approach: Performance Guarantees

 \end{theorem} \begin{proof} The proof can be found in Appendix \ref{appendix: proof of theorem 2}. \end{proof}

-With input constraints in place, the limiting bound on the distance to the optimal point (i.e., $\eta R'/(1-\rho')$) depends on the step size $\eta$ as well as the diameter of the feasible set $D_{\mathcal{U}}$.
+With input constraints in place, the limiting bound on the distance to the optimal point (i.e., $\eta R'/(1-\rho')$) depends on the step size $\eta$ and the diameter of the feasible set $D_{\mathcal{U}}$.
+Compared to the unconstrained case, the distance between any two points in the feasible set is not more than $\mathcal{D_{\mathcal{U}}}$ in the constrained case, which eliminates the need for dealing with coupling transients in $u$.
+While the use of $\mathcal{D_{\mathcal{U}}}$ facilitates analysis, the upper bound \eqref{eq:dist_opt_constrained} tends to be more conservative than the bound \eqref{eq:upper_bound_unconstrained}.